The stress cascade nobody talks about

 What is the difference between chronic stress and burnout?

-Chronic stress and burnout are related but distinct.
-Chronic stress is a physiological state: your HPA axis is dysregulated, cortisol stays elevated, and your nervous system is locked in a threat-response mode.
-Burnout is typically described as a psychological and occupational syndrome characterized by emotional exhaustion, depersonalization (a detachment from your work and colleagues), and a reduced sense of personal accomplishment.
+Chronic stress is a physiological state where the HPA axis is dysregulated and cortisol stays elevated, while burnout is an occupational syndrome of emotional exhaustion, depersonalization, and reduced accomplishment.
 Chronic stress often comes first and, if unaddressed, can progress into burnout.
-The practical difference matters for prevention: chronic stress responds well to the five principles in this article (breaks, control, connection, monitoring, early response).
-Burnout, once established, usually requires a more substantial reset – changing the source conditions, not just managing them – and often professional support.
-If you are already exhausted, detached, and cynical, you have likely crossed from chronic stress into burnout territory and should seek evaluation rather than just adding more recovery habits.
+The distinction matters for prevention: chronic stress responds well to the six principles in this article, but established burnout usually requires a more substantial reset of the source conditions and often professional support.
+If you are already exhausted, detached, and cynical, you have likely crossed into burnout territory and should seek evaluation rather than just adding more recovery habits.

 This article is part of our Stress Management complete guide.